simulieren/ts-mockup-generator/README.md

 - [ ] Add better folder structure
 - [ ] Add support for crawling multiple pages
 - [ ] Use a smaller version of puppeteer
+- [ ] Add image optimization for size
+- [ ] Add support for multiple processes using web workers

 ## Usage